virtualstaticvoid/heroku-docker-r/README.md

 See [heroku-docker-r-shiny-app][18] for an example application.

-#### Plumber Applications
+### Plumber Applications

 These steps are for [Plumber][17] applications.

-In your R application source's root directory:
+In your Plumber application source's root directory:

 * Create a `Dockerfile` file and insert the following content.